A hike is a great way to kick off the New Year. There is nothing like fresh air and an invigorating hike on the first day of the year.

-- Forest Resource Education Center – Jackson, Easy~ 1 mile.
+- Forest Resource Education Center – Easy~ 1 mile.

-- Kittatinny Valley State Park – Moderate, 4.5 miles.
-Cinder rail-trail is easy and level.
+- Kittatinny Valley State Park – Paulinskill Valley Rail Trail.
+Moderate, 4.5 miles.

 - Monmouth Battlefield State Park – Follow the Footsteps of Molly Pitcher.
 Moderate ~ 2 miles, open fields and hills.
 With historical interpretation.

-- Parvin State Park – Easy, ~ .2 miles.
-Walk in History.
+- Parvin State Park – Walk in History – Easy~ 3 miles.

-- Rancocas State Park – Easy to moderate ~ 3 miles.
+- Rancocas State Park – Easy to moderate ~ 2 or 3 miles.